KQM-git/TCL/characters/geo/zhongli.md

 When the Jade Shield takes DMG it will Fortify:

 * Fortified characters have 5% increased Shield Strength, stacking up to 5 times and lasts until the Jade Shield disappears.
+* There is no observable ICD on obtaining Shield Strength stacks.
 {% endtab %}

 {% tab title="Ascension 4" %}